Old Town, Warsaw

 Warsaw Old Town, (Note: Polish: Stare Miasto w Warszawie) also known as Old Town, (Note: Polish: Stare Miasto, colloquially: Starówka) and historically known as Old Warsaw, (Note: Polish: Stara Warszawa; Latin: Vetus Varsovia) is a neighbourhood, and an area of the City Information System, in the city of Warsaw, Poland, located within the district of Śródmieście.
 It is the oldest portion of the city, and contains numerous historic buildings, mostly from 17th and 18th centuries, such as the Royal Castle, city walls, St. John's Cathedral, and the Barbican, the Old Town Market Square and the Warsaw Mermaid Statue.
 The settlement itself dates back to between the 13th and 14th centuries, and was granted town privileges c.
 1300.

 During World War II, the Old Town was nearly totally destroyed, and subsequently reconstructed.
 The project was the world's first attempt to resurrect an entire historic city core and was included on the UNESCO World Heritage list in 1980.
-The reconstruction efforts were again recognized in 2011 when all its documents and records were added by UNESCO to its Memory of the World international register.
+In 2011, the Archive of Warsaw Reconstruction Office was added to UNESCO's Memory of the World international register.